-Total turnover in the industry amounts to approximately DKK 11 bn (€ 1,5 bn) in Denmark.
-The building and construction sector accounts for well over half of that amount, and the remainder derives primarily from the environmental, energy and IT sectors.
+Total turnover in the industry amounts to approximately DKK 13 bn (€ 1,75 bn) in Denmark.
+The building, construction and infrastructure sectors account for well over half of that amount, and the remainder derives primarily from the environmental and energy sectors.

-FRI's member firms provide independent consulting services on market terms.
+FRI member firms provide independent consulting services on market terms.
 FRI represents the majority of businesses in the industry.
-FRI's member firms employ more than 12,000 people in Denmark and more than 9,000 abroad.
+FRI member firms employ approximately 12,600 staff in Denmark and approximately 13,200 abroad.

 FRI is a business and market oriented organisation.
 FRI has strong relations to public authorities and other partners, and FRI is often consulted in matters relating to the preparation of legislation, which affects the market conditions of the industry.

 Both as individual consultants from major consulting firms and as representatives of the industry, consultants actively participate in various committees appointed by for instance the Ministry of Economic and Business Affairs and the Ministry of Foreign Affairs to discuss important issues relating to the general conditions of the industry, training and education, and development projects.

 Of the 12,600 staff in Denmark, about 7,100 are engineers while another 1,800 hold degrees in other subject fields.
 The consulting engineering industry represents considerable potential and contributes significantly to the technological development, not only professionally but also geographically with its 315 member firms and approximately 500 offices forming a nation-wide technological infrastructure.

 FRI member firms work to turn technological know-how into practical solutions and projects.
 Consequently, they form part of a chain to transform new knowledge into commercial use.